-Meatballs are a kid (and grown-up) favorite but often recipes require filler and binders that are typically grains.
+Meatballs are a kid (and grown-up) favorite, but often require grain-based fillers and binders.
 Swedish meatballs are a minimally spiced version (my husband calls them boring, but I vehemently disagree), so you really get to just enjoy the flavor of good meat.
 They are typically served in gravy, often with something like plain noodles on the side.
 I like them with some braised cabbage and sautéed mushrooms.
 I made these with grass-fed beef and they were delicious!
-Makes: 16 meatballs

 A note about arrowroot powder: Arrowroot powder is a great thickener (made from a tuber).
 It doesn’t lump and doesn’t alter the flavor.
 When you first add it, it will seem cloudy, but it will turn translucent as it cooks.
 The resulting gravy is clearer than what you’re used to, but still thick and tastes great.

 Prep Time: 15 minutes

 - 1 lb lean ground beef (grass-fed is preferred for this recipe)